Categorical braid group actions and cactus groups: Categorical representations of

-For an $\kk$-algebra $A$, we let $A\mmod$ be the category of finitely generated $A$-modules, and if $A$ is $\ZZ$-graded, we let $A\mmod_\ZZ$ be the category of finitely generated $\ZZ$-graded modules.
+For a $\kk$-algebra $A$, we let $A\mmod$ be the category of finitely generated $A$-modules, and if $A$ is $\ZZ$-graded, we let $A\mmod_\ZZ$ be the category of finitely generated $\ZZ$-graded modules.
 These are naturally $\kk$-linear abelian categories.